pratapkumarraju/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-token | Authtoken(this will get from authenticate response) duration  | Duration in minutes(How many minutes you want to the device). id  | How many minutes you want to book the device.
+token | Authtoken(this will get from authenticate response) duration  | Duration in minutes(How many minutes you want to book the device). id  | Device id(will get from get devices api response).

 ## Get Device Page URL
 ```shell